Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Results and Discussion

 \subsection{The density topography of the PUA proteins clan}

 We finally exploit the approach introduced in this work to reconstruct the density topography of a sample of 9684 sequences extracted from the Pfam clan PUA.
-The Pfam database~\cite{PFAM} is a large collection of protein families, grouped into clans or superfamilies; PUA is a complex superfamily organized into ten families with a population ranging from a few hundreds to thousands proteins.
-Many families contain a variety of protein architectures.
+The Pfam database~\cite{PFAM} is a large collection of protein families, grouped into clans or superfamilies; PUA is a complex superfamily organized into ten families with a population ranging from a few hundreds to thousands proteins, with many families containing a variety of protein architectures.

-We first compute the local pairwise distances between the sequences by a BLAST~\cite{altschul1990basic} pairwise alignment.
+We first compute the local pairwise distances between the sequences by using a Modified Hamming distance described in ref.~\cite{IDprot}.
 The intrinsic dimension of the data set estimated by TWO-NN~\cite{faccoID} is equal to 9.
 If one uses the standard $k$-NN density estimator to cluster the PUA protein sequences the choice of the optimal global $k$ is far from trivial.
-The PA$k$ density estimator, not surprisingly, finds a huge variability in the optimal values for $k$, ranging from 3 to 170 across the data set, reflecting the complexity of the sample.
-Using the density estimated by PA$k$ with $Z$ equal to $2$ one finds 123 clusters.
+The PA$k$ density estimator, not surprisingly, finds a huge variability in the optimal values for $k$, ranging from 3 to 170 across the data set, reflecting the complexity of the sample. {Using the PA$k$ density estimator and $Z$ equal to $2$, we find 123 clusters.}

+We test our results against the Pfam classification of PUA sequences into families, and going into greater detail, into architectures, by computing the purity of our clusters.
+Here the purity of a cluster C with respect to an architecture A is defined as the number of sequences in C belonging to A divided by the total population of C. In Figure~\ref{fig:PUA} we represent the correspondence between clusters ordered according to the dendrogram (y-axis) and architectures (x-axis).
+Again the network representation is shown at the bottom of the graph.
+Only architectures and clusters with a population greater than 40 are displayed.
+The Pfam denomination of the architectures considered in Figure~\ref{fig:PUA} is provided in Supp.
+Inf.